nikelborm/effect-garden/packages/effect-web-midi/README.md

   //                                   | PitchBendChange
   //           },
   //           PortNotFoundError,
-  //           EMIDIAccess.EMIDIAccess
+  //           EMIDIAccess
   //         >
-  Parsing.withTouchpadPositionUpdates,
+  // function below adds new member to the midiMessage union inferred from
-  //      ⬆️ adds new member to the midiMessage union inferred from
+  // ControlChange, PitchBendChange, and TouchpadRelease Parsing.withTouchpadPositionUpdates,
-  //         ControlChange, PitchBendChange, and TouchpadRelease Stream.filter(
+  Stream.filter(
     (a) =>
       a.midiMessage._tag === 'Touchpad Position Update' ||